White Mulberry: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 1. Diabetes Management: DNJ, an alpha-glucosidase inhibitor, lowers carbohydrate absorption and lessens postprandial hyperglycemia.
 White mulberry leaf extract has been demonstrated in numerous trials to effectively lower blood glucose levels in both animals and people with type 2 diabetes.

-2. Cardiovascular Health: White mulberry flavonoids including quercetin and rutin, which reduce inflammation, enhance endothelial function, and also lower blood pressure, have cardio-protective effects.
-Further enhancing its cardio-protective properties, white mulberry can also help lower total cholesterol and low-density lipoprotein (LDL) levels.
+2. Cardiovascular Health: White mulberry flavonoids including and rutin, which reduce inflammation, enhance endothelial function, and also lower blood pressure, have cardio-protective effects.
+Further enhancing its cardio-protective properties, white mulberry can also help lower total and low-density lipoprotein (LDL) levels.

-3. Neuroprotection: White mulberries have anti-inflammatory and antioxidant properties that can guard against neurodegenerative illnesses like Parkinson’s and Alzheimer’s.
-According to studies, white mulberry can lessen oxidative stress and neuro-inflammation, which will ultimately prevent the development of neuro-degenerative diseases.
+3. Neuroprotection: White mulberries have and antioxidant properties that can guard against neurodegenerative illnesses like Parkinson’s and Alzheimer’s.
+According to studies, white mulberry can lessen oxidative and neuro-inflammation, which will ultimately prevent the development of neuro-degenerative diseases.

 4. Anti-cancer Effects: White mulberry has anti-cancer effects because it contains bio-active substances including flavonoids and anthocyanins, which can trigger apoptosis in cancer cells, restrict cell growth, and suppress angiogenesis.